 5. Fordney-McCumber Tariff Act of 1922

-Next on our list of the biggest trade wars through history was due to the Fordney-McCumber Tariff Act of 1922 which raised many American tariffs with the goal to protect domestic factories and farms in part so returning World War I soldiers would have a great job outlook to look forward to while emphasizing the success of U.S. monopolies.
+Next on our list is the Fordney-McCumber Tariff Act of 1922 which raised many American tariffs with the goal to protect domestic factories and farms in part so returning World War I soldiers would have a great job outlook to look forward to while emphasizing the success of U.S. monopolies.

 However, this act triggered a conflict with several European countries who traded with the U.S. In turn, others raised their tariffs in response.
 For Europe, American trade was increasingly more difficult.
 As a result, it made it hard for them to pay off war debts – especially for Germany who owed billions of dollars to France and England.